 Engines shall utilize OEM crankcase, OEM cylinders on flatheads and two strokes and OEM heads on OHV engines.
 Above components made after 1955 and exact reproductions may be considered legal in Vintage classes if they offer no competitive advantage.
 Pre installation approval by the contest board is required.
 It is the entrant's responsibility to provide documentation and samples.
-A .050 in. overbore is allowed on vintage engines only (including production vintage) and will be discounted when the bore size is measured.
+A .050 in. overbore is allowed on vintage engines only (including production vintage) only if the OEM bore diameter is within .050 in.
+(1.27 mm) of maximum class displacement and will be discounted when the bore size is measured.